 From inception to date, the Company has incurred losses from operations and has had negative cash flows from operating activities.
-As at November 30, 2021, the Company had working capital of \$20,241,783.
-Given the Company's plans for significant exploration expenditures focused on the Jasperoide, Peru project and also on the Jamaican projects during 2022, existing funds on hand at quarter end are not sufficient to support planned exploration costs, costs of acquiring new exploration properties or ongoing corporate costs over the coming year.
+As at November 30, 2022, the Company had working capital of \$4,475,783.
+Given the Company's plans for significant exploration expenditures on its projects during 2023, existing funds on hand at period end are not sufficient to support planned exploration costs, costs of acquiring new exploration properties or ongoing corporate costs over the coming year.
 These conditions raise material uncertainties that may cast significant doubt about the Company's ability to continue as a going concern, and accordingly, the appropriateness of the use of the accounting principles applicable to a going concern.
 The Company will require additional funding to be able to advance and retain mineral exploration property interests and to meet ongoing requirements for general operations.
 The ability of the Company to continue as a going concern is dependent on its ability to raise required financing whether through equity or debt financing; through joint ventures; the generation of profits from operations; or, the sale of property assets in the future.